 As stated in the previous section, one of the main reasons for creating a trust is that it adds a layer of protection between the settlor and anyone who may lay claim to their estate, be that regarding bankruptcy, divorce or any post-death claims.
-However, it needs to be pointed out that this is not always the case:
+However, this may not always be the case, as shown in the following examples:

 - Bankruptcy the mere existence of a trust does not, in itself, offer protection.
 There will be none if, when making the transfer into the trust, the settlor is already insolvent (or becomes insolvent due to the transfer) or if the transfer is made to avoid creditors.
 Timing is important and the courts will examine all evidence to ascertain the real reason for the creation of the trust.
 Generally, if a trust was created more than five years before insolvency, that will be acceptable.
-However, there is no time limit if the intention was to defraud creditors. - Divorce the divorce courts have wide-ranging powers for distributing assets between divorcing spouses (or civil partners) and for making provision for any children.
-The court has the power to vary trusts for the benefit of a party or to extinguish or reduce the interest of either of the parties.
+However, there is no time limit if the intention was to defraud creditors. - Divorce the divorce courts have wide-ranging powers for distributing assets between divorcing spouses (or civil partners) and

-Post-death claims - where the court is satisfied that within six years before death, the deceased made a disposition into a trust with the intention of defeating a claim under the Inheritance (Provision for Family and Dependants) Act 1975, it may order the trustees to pay some sum to the claimant as financial provision.
+- for making provision for any children.
+The court has the power to vary trusts for the benefit of a party or to extinguish or reduce the interest of either of the parties. - Post-death claims where the court is satisfied that within six years before death, the deceased made a disposition into a trust with the intention of defeating a claim under the Inheritance (Provision for Family and Dependants) Act 1975, it may order the trustees to pay financial provision to the claimant.